rdmpage/bold-dataset-citations/README.md

 ### Funding

 Funding is modelled following examples from [Grant](https://schema.org/Grant).
-For examle if we have no grant numbers we link direct to funder:
+For example if we have no grant numbers we link direct to funder:

 ```
 {